ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 precisely, the conditional probability that a row in the specified category is duplicated, given that the row is eligible for guardian-based duplication, should be set to 1.
+For details about how to implement the user warning given our shard-based distributed data processing model, see the `Additional noise implementation details`_ section.

 .. note::